Kavitha-Kothandaraman/Basic-Statistice-pima-diabetes/README.md

 5. Find the relationship between various attributes.

-6.State your insights from the dataset.
+6. State your insights from the dataset.